Rath2601/spring-core/SpringAware.md

 ### Spring Aware Interfaces
 #### What are Aware Interfaces?

-**Aware interfaces** are a callback mechanism where the Spring container automatically calls specific methods of a bean to provide it with required framework objects or notify it of lifecycle events.
+- **Aware interfaces** are A callback is a mechanism where the Spring container automatically calls a specific method of a bean to provide it with a required framework object or to notify it of a lifecycle event.

-When a bean implements an `*Aware` interface, Spring injects the corresponding framework dependency through the interface's setter method during bean initialization, before other initialization callbacks like `@PostConstruct`.
+- All Aware callbacks happen **after** dependency injection but **before** `@PostConstruct` and initialization methods.

 #### Important Consideration

+**Note:**
-**Note:** We should avoid using Aware interfaces because our beans/classes become tightly coupled with Spring framework interfaces.
-This creates dependencies that require more changes if we switch to another framework or when Spring itself upgrades.
+- We should avoid using Aware interfaces because our beans/classes become tightly coupled with Spring framework interfaces.
+- This creates dependencies that require more changes if we switch to another framework or when Spring itself upgrades.

 **Better Alternatives:**
 - Use dependency injection via constructor or setter injection